NutriAsia: 2018 labor strike

-On June 4, 2018, 200 people composed of Nutri-Asia workers and supporters, under the leadership of Nagkakaisang Manggagawa ng NutriAsia Inc, staged a labor protest, forming a picket line at the Nutri-Asia factory in Marilao.
+On June 4, 2018, 200 people composed of NutriAsia workers and supporters, under the leadership of an entity called Nagkakaisang Manggagawa ng (United Workers of) NutriAsia, staged a labor protest, forming a picket line at its factory in Marilao, Bulacan.

-On February 23, 2018, reports from the Philippine Department of Labor and Employment (DOLE) said that it had directed Nutri-Asia to "give regular employment to 914 employees" which had been hired under their contractors Alternative Network Resources Unlimited Multipurpose Cooperative; Serbiz Multi-Purpose Cooperative; and B-Mirk Enterprises Corp, because their work arrangements were considered labor-only subcontracting, which is not allowed by the Philippines' labor code.
-However, Nutri-Asia rejected this interpretation.
+On February 23, 2018, reports from the Philippine Department of Labor and Employment (DOLE) said that it had directed NutriAsia to "give regular employment to 914 persons" who had been hired under their contractors Alternative Network Resources Unlimited Multipurpose Cooperative; Serbiz Multi-Purpose Cooperative; and B-Mirk Enterprises Corp (B-Mirk), because their work arrangements were considered labor-only subcontracting, which is not allowed by the Philippines' labor code.
+However, NutriAsia rejected this interpretation.

-Workers of B-Mirk Enterprises Corp, citing contractualization practices and unsafe conditions, decided to form a union.
+Workers of B-Mirk, citing contractualization practices and unsafe conditions, decided to form a union.
 The officers of this union were laid off, and those suspected of being members said that they were threatened with suspensions.

-On June 25, 2018, DOLE Region 3 reversed the February decision, saying that the workers who went on strike had an employer-employee relationship with B-Mirk, rather than with NutriAsia.
+On June 25, 2018, DOLE Region 3 office reversed the February decision, saying that the workers who went on strike had an "employer-employee relationship" with B-Mirk, rather than with NutriAsia.
 The protesters continued to picket the Marilao site.

 On June 30, 2018, the protesters held an ecumenical mass at the picket site, with about 300 people in attendance including the protesters and numerous supporters.
 As the mass ended, police forces arrived to disperse the crowd.
 The dispersal that followed saw at least 30 individuals injured.
-19 persons were arrested, including 14 who were either workers or supporters; and five journalists who were covering the celebration of the mass.
+Nineteen persons were arrested, including 14 who were either workers or supporters; and five journalists who were covering the celebration of the mass.

 Two of the five journalists arrested were campus journalists Psalty Caluza and Jon Bonifacio, both students at the University of the Philippines Diliman.
 At the time, Caluza was a fourth year journalism student from the UP College of Mass Communication, who was taking an internship with media organization AlterMidya.
 Bonifacio, an Oblation scholar and who was vying for graduation with honors, was covering the event for Scientia, the student publication of the UP College of Science.

 The violent dispersal was quickly condemned by the DOLE and by religious leaders, including Catholic Auxiliary Bishop Broderick Pabillo and the ecumenical non-catholic National Council of Churches in the Philippines (NCCP), and was widely criticized by the public on social media.

 The Philippine Commission on Human Rights expressed concern and CHR spokesperson Jacqueline Ann C. de Guia announced that they would investigate the violent dispersal of the protesters.

+In 2019, a workers' strike in its Cabuyao, Laguna factory ended with the Philippine National Police (PNP) violently dispersing the striking workers.

+Products

+Its products include sauces, seasonings, herbs, spices, cooking oils, packaged foods, beverages and dairy products.

+In 2015, the company entered the beverage market with the launch of its own juice brand, Locally, followed by Big2 Purified Water in 2016.
+It also entered the dairy market in 2023, with the launch of UFC Quesorap processed cheese.